AdobeDocs/adobe-dev-console/src/pages/guides/authentication/UserAuthentication/implementation.md

 # User Authentication Implementation Guide

 The following guide goes over finer implementation details for user authentication credentials.
-At the end of the guide is a list of recommended industry-standard OAuth2 libraries.
-Before you proceed, we recommend you become familiar with the 3-legged OAuth flow in our [user authentication guide](./index.md).
+At the end of this guide is a list of recommended industry-standard OAuth2 libraries.
+Before proceeding, we recommend you familiarize yourself with the 3-legged OAuth flow in our  [user authentication guide](./index.md).

 ## User authentication credential types

-If an API or Event that you are adding to your project uses user authentication credentials, you can select the credential type depending on the platform your application runs on.
+If an API or Event you are adding to your project uses user authentication credentials, you can select the credential type depending on your application's platform.

 The following types of user authentication credentials are available: